 History of The Herefordshire Guild of Craftsmen

-The Guild consists of Craftsmen/women, Associates and Honorary Members.
-The qualifications for a craft worker would be that he/she earns a living by their craft and should have attained a standard of skill accepted as suitable by the Committee.
+Originally, the membership was made up of Craftsmen/women, apprentice craftsmen and women, Associates and Honorary Members.
+The qualifications for a craft worker were that he/she earned a living by their craft and should have attained a standard of skill approved by the Committee.
 An annual subscription would be payable by all participating members.
-All of these points are followed to this day.
+Most of these points are still followed, though apprentices are rare now!

 Evolution of the Guild

-In the years ahead, no doubt the Guild will continue to evolve and change shape as new members join, crafts will diversify, new skills and new crafts will be discovered.
+In the years ahead, no doubt the Guild will continue to evolve and change shape as new members join, crafts will diversify, new skills, new crafts and new ideas will be explored.